deyRupak/tech/script.md

 **Voiceover:**

-"Let’s create an abstract `Node` class that will handle the shared logic.
+"Here I have created an abstract `BaseNode` class that will handle the shared logic.
 We’ll create a base class with common properties like `Handles`, `content`, and `text`.
 Then, specific node types can extend this class and customize the functionality."

 *Type code for the Node abstraction, showing the base class and its methods (e.g., `Node.js`).*